gimenete/helical/README.md

 # Overriding files

 By default `helical` will not override existing files.
 But you can use the `--force` option to change this behavior.

+# Watching for file changes

+While developing helical generators or just to see interactively how the generators change when editing your data model, you can use the `--watch` option in the command line.

 # Installation